Unify-Webapp/unify-docs/docs/addingtodocs.md

     mkdocs.yml    # The configuration file.
     docs/
-        index.md  # The documentation homepage.
+        index.md  # The documentation homepage
-        ...       # Other markdown pages, images and other files.
+        ...       # Other markdown pages, images and other files. images/   # Folder for images